DrThomasAger/smile/README.md

 ## Language Showcase

-It's amazing the results you can get with just prompting, when you ***(: Smile***.

-Models already possess substantial capabilities, but those capabilities remain latent until architectural choices surface them.
+Models already possess substantial capabilities, but those capabilities remain latent until text choices in the response surface them.

+One of those text choices, providing a name tag at the start of the response, reveals the capability of multi-turn instruction following.

-Here's how to stop instruction drift (the model losing track of the instructions over multiple turns).
+Here's how to stop instruction drift (the model losing track of the instructions over multiple turns):

+### Name Tag Pattern

 In the next example, we provide the name tag ***(: Smile Prepare***: for the role of responding with two stages: one "thinking" or preparatory stage followed by a response that leverages that preparation for a more intelligent reply.